Message for our friends and clients More Information

-Whether creating a brand new website or redesigning an existing web application (webapp), a different set of tactics must be used versus other traditional offline print mediums such as a newspapers, books, or magazines.
+Whether creating a new website, redesigning, or updating an existing site or web application (webapp); a different set of tactics must be implemented versus those used for traditional offline print mediums such as a newspapers, books, or magazines.

-There are numerous factors to be taken into consideration to make a website or webapp as effective as possible.
+There are numerous factors to be taken into consideration to make a site or webapp as effective as possible.

-For this reason it is important to note some general tips that should be adhered to when planning for a new website, or re-designing an existing website application.
+For this reason, it is important to note some general tips to adhere when planning a new web presence, redesigning, or updating an existing site or webapp.

 General Design Tips

-- Make sure the website design & layout is mobile-friendly and appears consistent and accurately on all devices (smartphone, tablet, desktop, etc.) for ease of use and consumer confidence.
+- Make sure the site's design & layout is mobile-friendly and appears consistent and accurate on all devices (smartphones, tablets, desktops, etc.) for ease of use and consumer confidence.

-- Use one responsive site to avoid requiring users to visit a different website or use different navigation depending upon the device they are using.
+- Use one responsive site to avoid requiring users to visit a different website, or various navigation methods depending upon the device they are using.

-- Forget page counters as they look messy and amateur.
-The website's hosting account statistics or Google Analytics will be able to reveal a great deal more about website traffic and consumer behavior than a hit counter.
+- Forget page counters, as they look messy and amateur.
+The website's hosting account statistics, in addition to Google Analytics, will be able to reveal a great deal more insight and usable data about website traffic and consumer behavior than a hit counter.

-- Flashing, scrolling or blinking text is often too distracting and again looks amateur.
-If there is a need to draw attention, it can done with a professional graphic image or using bold or stylized text.
+- Flashing, scrolling or blinking text is often too distracting, and again looks amateur.
+If there is a need to draw attention, it can done with a professional graphic image, or using bold-stylized text.

-- Keep the website navigation in the same place.
+- Keep the site's navigation consistent and in the same place.
 Visitors are often frustrated and leave websites where the navigation menu constantly moves and changes.

 - Avoid using ALL CAPS as this too can be distracting.
 As well, in the online world this is considered "yelling" at the reader.

 - Avoid using italics or bolding on anything more than a few words at a time to draw attention.
-Anything more is distracting, and the italic or bold looses it effectiveness.
+Anything more is distracting, and the italic or bold loses it effectiveness.

 - Keep the website color scheme simple.
 Too many bold colors, or too much design can be distracting or offensive.